Hesperian Health Guides

 But things were not always this way.
 A few years ago, when PROJIMO had just begun, many people believed that a person with severe or even moderate disabilites should not and could not have a loving relationship, get married, or have children.

-I remember one evening in the spring, some years ago.
-An old woman watched a group of young couples listening to guitar players at the village square.
+One evening in the spring, some years ago, an old woman watched a group of young couples listening to guitar players at the village square.
 One young man, who had a clubbed foot and used a cane, stood close to a young woman in a wheelchair.
 When the musicians started playing a romantic song, the couple gently put their arms around each other.
 The old woman was shocked.
 Angrily she pointed to the pair and cried, “Isn’t that disgusting!
 People like that have no right to behave like that!
 It’s not natural!
 They’re cripples!”

 When PROJIMO first began, unfortunately the villagers were not the only ones who thought that people with disabilities should and could not get married or have loving relationships.
 Many young people with disabilities half-believed it themselves, and in their personal lives were often depressed, frustrated, or confused.
 While society told them one thing, their hearts and their bodies told them another.
 Most believed they could never be attractive to another person in a sexual way.
 Yet through adolescence, they felt increasingly attracted.
 Many had serious doubts about their own sexual ability.
 Some had discovered that they did, in fact, have fully developed feelings and functions.
 But they had no acceptable way to express them.

-Some visiting advisers to PROJIMO were older people with disabilities who had learned to understand their own feelings, had married, or had formed loving relationships.
+Some visiting advisers to PROJIMO were older people with disabilities who had learned to understand their own feelings and had formed loving relationships.
 Slowly, the young people at PROJIMO began to accept their own desires, needs, and dreams.
 More important, they began to discover they were not so alone, not as different from other people, as they had thought.
 Above all, they discovered that they were attractive to other persons.
 Soon the romances began.

 At first, things sometimes got out of hand.
 The bottled-up feelings of the young people came flooding out.
 There were occasional mistakes and abuses.
 When the young people with disabilities discovered that the rules society had set for them were unfair, often their first response was to break the rules recklessly.
 But then, faced by the sometimes cruel results of their own hurry, passion, and inexperience, they discovered the need for a few precautions and guidelines determined by the group.
 They had been hurt often enough themselves not to want to cause additional hurt.
 And now with the spread of HIV, they are also aware they must have “safer sex” if and when they have sex.